How Can You Recover From A Google Algorithm Update?

 If it did, every blogger would start making changes to suit the new algorithm.

-All you can do is take on board the sterile and generalized advice Google offers to help you recover from a Google algorithm update.
+You can only follow Google’s sterile and generalized advice to help you recover from a Google algorithm update.

 It is usually via a John Mueller hangout podcast or Danny Sullivan from Google Search Liaison on Twitter.